 I’ve learned how much I love being alive.
 And how actually stubborn I am.
 When my brain really wants me to give up and I don’t because I don’t WANT TO & AM DETERMINED TO STICK AND STAY, it’s a lesson in perseverance.

 I’ve learned how generous and loving people can be.
-Instead of kicking this dog while she’s down, numerous people came out of the woodwork to ease the burdens and sooth the pains.
+Instead of kicking this dog while she’s down, numerous people came out of the woodwork to ease the burdens and soothe the pains.
 Not totally what I expected or not at all what happens to everyone.

 I’m still working on learning more from this.
 Like, do I have a headache because I’m depressed or am I developing migraines (I sure as hell hope not).
 Like, let’s see what kind of shit I feel like today… Is that depression, allergies, a hangover, a cold?
 Does it matter?